Azure/multimodal-ai-llm-processing-accelerator/README.md

 #### Prerequisite - Deploy Azure Resources

 To run the solution locally, you will need to create the necessary resources for all Azure AI service calls (e.g. Azure Document Intelligence, Azure OpenAI etc).
 Set these up within Azure before you start the next steps.
+If using the Azure Content Understanding service, ensure any changes to the analyzer schemas are updated within the Azure resource.
+You can push any updates to the schema definitions using the [create_content_understanding_analyzers.py](function_app/create_content_understanding_analyzers.py) script.

 #### Function app local instructions